dxx-rebirth/dxx-rebirth/dxx-readme.txt

 4. Known Issues
 ^^^^^^^^^^^^^^^

-Problem:  [LINUX] The game crashes while loading a personal level (RDL file).
-Reason:   No Bug in D1X.
-Linux reads input case sensitive.
-RDL file description
-          in MSN file has the wrong letter case.
-Solution: If you look in the MSN file of your level you will find the name of
-          the RDL file.
-This string should exactly named as the RDL file itself.
-Example:  * In MYLEVEL.MSN - 'MyLevel.RDL'.
-RDL file is named 'mylevel.RDL'.
-            This won't work.
-          * In MYLEVEL.MSN - 'MYLEVEL.RDL'.
-RDL file is named 'MYLEVEL.RDL'.
-            This will work.
-          (NOTE: there is also a small shell script for download, that may help you correcting your addon levels)

 Problem:  The game looks like the old DOS version?
 Where are the OpenGL FX?
 Reason:   You just don't have activated them.
 Solution: Use the option '-gl_mipmap' or '-gl_trilinear' to activate